SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 Besides :ref:`acting on visual objects <ActingonaRegion>`, finding them is one of the core functions of Sikuli.

-**PS**: means, that either a :py:class:`Pattern` or a string (path to an image file or just plain text) can be used as parameter.
-A find operation is successful, if the given image is found with the given minimum similarity or the given text is found exactly.
-Similarity is a value between 0 and 1 to specify how likely the given image looks like the target.
-By default, the similarity is 0.7 if an image rather than a pattern object with a specific similarity is given to :py:meth:`Region.find()`.
+**PARAMETER PS**: means, that either a :py:class:`Pattern` or a string (path to an image file or just plain text) can be used as parameter.
+A find operation is successful, if the given image is found with the given minimum similarity or the given text is found as specified.

+.. versionadded:: 1.1.4
+**Revision of the text and OCR features** The implementation is now based on the package **Tess4J**, that provides a Java-level API to **Tesseract 3.x**. ::ref:`All you need to know about can be found here <RegionExtractingText>`

+**Similarity** is a value between 0 and 1, that tells us how likely the given image looks like (matches) the target (the higher the value the higer the probability of an exact match).
+With most features, the similarity is trimmed to 2 decimals and a value greater than 0.99 meaning exact match (reported as 1.00).
+The default similarity used for searching is 0.7, if not specified using a :py:class:`Pattern`.
+A search success (a match) is reported, if an image is found with a similarity score higher than the given similarity, which might be the default.

-Normally all these region methods are used as ``reg.find(PS)``, where reg is a region object.
+Normally all these region methods are used as ``reg.find(PS)``, where ``reg`` is a region object.
 If written as ``find(PS)`` it acts on the default screen, which is an implicit region in this case (see: :ref:`SCREEN as Default Region <DefaultScreen>`).
-But in most cases it is a good idea to use ``region.find()`` to restrict the search to a smaller region in order to speed up processing.
+But in most cases it is a good idea to use ``reg.find()`` to restrict the search to a smaller region in order to speed up processing.

+**BE AWARE with Java** or other scripting/programming languages not supported by the SikuliX IDE/scripting feature: you must **always** use the so called dotted version of the :py:class:`Region` methods (``someRegion.find(someImage)``).

 If a find operation is successful, the returned match is additionally stored internally with the region that was used for the search.
 So instead of using a